-- 1. Helmet

-- 2. Helmet holding cable

-- 3. Helmet holder

-- Place the helmet on the right side of the vehicle, and then install the seat.
+To lock the helmet holder, place it in the original position, and then remove the key.
 WARNING!
 Never ride with a helmet attached to the helmet holder, since the helmet may hit objects, causing loss of control and possibly an accident.
 [EWA10161]